 Get in Front of Overheating Issues with an Upsie Warranty

 Overheating issues can be pretty frustrating, especially if you know they likely mean an expensive repair is coming soon.
-But with an Upsie extended iPhone warranty
+But with an Upsie iPhone subscription warranty

 , you can get in front of overheating issues before they occur.
 Upsie’s warranties cover accidental damage as well as component failure, including battery failure.
 This means that, even if Apple won’t cover the repair, Upsie likely will.